Managing Working Capital and Liquidity

 • High equity cost.

-• The opportunity to borrow on need be basis is eliminated by permanent financing.
+• The opportunity to borrow on a need-based basis is eliminated by permanent financing.

 • Establishing the financing position often requires a longer lead time.